Suicide and Suicide Risk

 Symptoms

 In individuals with suicidal thoughts, assessing for the presence of psychiatric symptoms is important.
-Assess for symptoms of major depression, significant anxious distress, substance use, aggression, and impulsivity.
-While suicidality can be present without accompanying aggression, aggression is an independent risk factor for death by suicide.
+Assess for symptoms of major depression, significant anxious distress, substance use, aggression, psychosis, and impulsivity.
+While suicidality can certainly be present without accompanying aggression, aggression is an independent risk factor for death by suicide.

 Social Supports and Reasons for Living